-In a 5- or 6-day programme, professionals are enabled to develop key competencies in general management and skills in consulting, scenario planning, negotiation or conflict management.
+In a 5- or 6-day programme, professionals are enabled to develop key competencies in general management and organisational change and skills in design thinking, scenario planning, project management, negotiation or conflict management.

 Participants of the Hertie School Management Programme visit either two Executive Seminars or one Executive Seminar and one Skills Training.